Agent-Native Systems and Skill Graphs

 Most AI setups are prompt libraries with better formatting.
 Here's what a system looks like when it's built for how agents actually operate.
 Modular skills, structured context, and a graph that compounds.

-He's right.
-A single skill file can't hold a domain.
+There's a growing conversation around skill graphs.
 Composable pieces that reference each other, progressive disclosure through metadata, agents that traverse a graph instead of reading one massive file.
 That's the pattern.
 I know because I shipped a system built on it.

 Here's what I learned along the way.